Christmas in Athens is not the most typical time to visit the Greek capital. However, it is one of the most magical.

 For an intimate evening of culture and sophistication, consider reserving yourself a spot at one of the Hotel Grande Bretagne’s Opera Nights.
 This centrally located hotel is one of the most elegant in Athens.

 From the end of November, the hotel’s Winter Garden Lounge showcases live opera music performed by award-winning tenors.
-Enjoy fantastic opera and classical musical performances as you tuck into dishes from the restaurant’s exquisite seasonal menu.
+Enjoy fantastic opera and classical music performances as you tuck into dishes from the restaurant’s exquisite seasonal menu.

 There are a number of festive ballets and opera performances that are held in Athens throughout the Christmas period.
 Beloved ballets such as Tchaikovsky’s Nutcracker grace the local stages.